Search This Blog

 Hence it is clear, to become an ideal Ananda Margii - to be a real sadvipra - one must possess and practice these four qualities.
 One must perform all kinds of physical work, and be courageous, economically just, and intellectually advanced.
 Then one is a sadvipra, otherwise not.
 One must not be loathe to any particular type of service or work.

-Pseudo-sadvipras do not carry their luggage on the train
+Pseudo-sadvipras do not carry their own luggage on train

 Let's examine some trends we see around the globe: